 iThrone Live Testing Take Two: Panama

 While the world became consumed with managing a global virus, a Central American construction company was busy working on providing adequate housing for indigenous populations in Panama.
-They were looking for a no plumbing toilet.
-To them, the iThrone stood out as a potential solution to this daunting task.
+They were looking for a no-plumbing toilet, and the iThrone stood out as a potential solution to this daunting task.

 Not sure where to turn, the change:WATER team reached out to our chief engineer, Chris Lange, for advice.
 “Chris was responsive to our issues, like a partner,” said Yousef.
 “He was really helpful and his advice was critical to our project.”
 Interestingly, they came across the Tacuna Systems company website by performing a simple internet search for a particular kind of load cell.